pranav083/100-days-of-code/log_p.md

 * did exercise today.
 * did research work today on my installation of linux kernel.
 * Study LLVM compiler on which clang is build documentation especially the clang compiler.
+* Finally able to install the QEMU instead of NEMU as the code was clear enough.
+And it took me 6 hours to understand and install everthing.
+* But only success to install cloud version.
+And I am thinking of writing a blog on how to install QEMU inside ubuntu server and inside that tha ubuntu cloud.
 **Wasted time:**
 * wake up little late.
 * was little stressed yesterday.

+**Thoughts:**
+* I like the way C write daily activity.
+I will also follow the same.
+* And It help me to keep track of things which I am forgetting.

+### Day 14: January 27, 2024 - Monday
+**Today's Progress**:
+* Bath, Exercise, Gita : Done all with 20 min of exercise.
+* Lab work : Study about LLVM and this paper: [Paper Link](https://arxiv.org/pdf/2007.14266)
+* Intership :
+* Leetcode : solve 1 question just started.
+* Linkedin :
+* Extra :